emile-mathieu/emile-mathieu/README.md

 Computer Science Student
 ------------------------

-I’m currently a CS major interested in front-back-end development.
+I’m currently a CS major in University interested in front-back-end development.
 I have proficient knowledge in Java, Python.
 Feel free to view my projects !

 * 🌍  I'm based in the UK
 * 🧠  I'm learning JAVA, I will be learning ReactJS & Sql soon !